AlexGalays/idonttrustlikethat/README.md

 ### transform

-`transform` allows any validated value or error to be transformed into any other validated or error.
+`transform` allows any validated value or error to be transformed into any other validated value or error.

 ```ts
 import { string, Ok, Err } from 'idonttrustlikethat'